Contact Us

 Hosting options:

-Self-hosted: The open-source platform is free to download, with optional annual support.
-Support pricing is based on the number of endpoints to monitor (e.g., servers, workstations, network devices).
+• Self-hosted: The platform is free to download and use.
+Optional annual support is priced based on the number of monitored endpoints (servers, workstations, and network devices).
+The organization is responsible for maintaining hardware and resources in this model.

 Standout features:

-• Wazuh supports integrations with cloud services, antivirus software, and security tools, including Office 365, AWS, and Rapid7.
+• Third-party integrations: Native integrations with cloud services and security tools, including Office 365, AWS, and Rapid7.
+A built-in Python library supports custom integrations without the additional plugin configuration required by Syslog-ng or Fluentd.

 Graylog